 Q: What's the single most important thing to remember when tackling a hard algebra question?

 A: Patience.
 Don't get discouraged if you don't see the solution immediately.
-Take your time, break down the problem, and try different approaches That's the part that actually makes a difference..
+Take your time, break down the problem, and try different approaches That's the whole idea..

 Q: Are there specific topics in algebra that are generally considered harder than others?